-One of the big advantages of using the HSBC Global Transfers service is that no fees apply to your international transactions.
-But this only applies to transfers between your own HSBC accounts.
+A notable advantage of using the HSBC Global Transfers service is that no fees apply to your international transactions — but this only applies to transfers between your own HSBC accounts.

 However, a service fee is charged by the bank for every international wire transfer you send.
 You’ll be able to review any charges that apply to each transfer before you make your transaction.